 Read more

-Marcel Breuer, born in Hungary in 1902, was educated under the Bauhaus manifesto of “total construction”; this is likely why Breuer is well known for both his furniture designs as well as his numerous works of architecture, which ranged from small residences to monumental architecture and governmental buildings.
-His career flourished during the Modernist period in conjunction with architects and designers such as founder of Bauhaus, Walter Gropius, Le Corbusier and Mies van der Rohe.
+Marcel Breuer (born in Pécs, Hungary, on May 21, 1902) was educated under the Bauhaus manifesto of “total construction”; this is likely why Breuer is well known for both his furniture designs as well as his numerous works of architecture, which ranged from small residences to monumental architecture and governmental buildings.
+His career flourished during the Modernist period in conjunction with architects and designers such as the founder of Bauhaus, Walter Gropius, Le Corbusier and Mies van der Rohe.

-In 1937 he was invited by instructor and colleague Walter Gropius to become a faculty member at Harvard University in Cambridge, Massachusetts.
+In 1937, he was invited by instructor and colleague Walter Gropius to become a faculty member at Harvard University in Cambridge, Massachusetts.
 There, he and Gropius worked together in a joint architectural firm.
 In 1941, Breuer split off from Gropius and opened his own practice.
 Much of Breuer’s early work was an exploration into post-war living.
-Projects like the “bi-nuclear house” were among many that were developed from this period by Breuer and his contemporaries.
+Projects like the “bi-nuclear house” were among many that were developed during this period by Breuer and his contemporaries.
 This was an era of the post-war boom, new materials and industries, prefabrication and the commodity of home ownership.
-By the 1950's, Breuer designed approximately sixty private residences.
+By the 1950s, Breuer had designed approximately sixty private residences.

 Marcel Breuer died in New York, United States, in 1981 at the age of 71.